 Dementia is a group of conditions that impact memory, thinking, and social skills.
-To be diagnosed with dementia, a person's symptoms have to impede routine functioning.
-They also need to reflect a drastic decline in mental functioning.
-There is no cure for dementia.
-Treatment and medication may help reduce the intensity of symptoms, but usually, their effect is minor.
-Early diagnosis may help inhibit rapid worsening of this condition.
-These common signs may signal the onset of dementia.
+To be diagnosed with dementia, a person's symptoms have to impede routine functioning and reflect a drastic decline in mental capability.
+Early diagnosis may help slow the speed at which the condition progresses, but there is no cure for dementia.
+Treatment and medication may help reduce the intensity of symptoms, but their effect is usually minor.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.